Accessibility Statement

 PREDICT is a series of clinical trials led by scientists from Massachusetts General Hospital, King’s College London, Stanford Medicine and the Harvard T.H.
 Chan School of Public Health.

-These studies helped us quantify and predict individual variations in postprandial responses to standardised meals in a real-world setting.
+These studies helped us measure and predict individual variations in metabolic responses to meals in a real-world setting.
 At the same time, we gathered a wealth of data on how lifestyle factors influence these responses.

 Links between diet and health are well-established, and studies show that metabolic responses to food are related to long-term health outcomes